Mageluer/computational_physics_N2014301040052/exercise_10/README.md

-# Chaos in the Driven Nonlinear Pendulum
+# Planet Orbits under Centripetal Force

 ## Abstract
 With **Euler-Cromer Method** and **bisection method**, it is easy to achieve a better solution to the driven nonlinear pendulum problem.
 And it is of great interest to study the **deterministic chaos**.
 In this exercise, I construct the Poincaré section and estimate the Lyapunov exponents.